Cannabis in Singapore: Medical cannabis

-In recent years, the usage of medicinal cannabis has been relaxed, but nevertheless remains severely restricted, and it's often been considered as the drug of last resort after all treatment options have been exhausted.
+Medical cannabis is generally not permitted.
+However, a limited number of patients have been prescribed cannabinoid pharmaceuticals as a drug of last resort after all other treatment options have been exhausted.

 The Singapore's National Research Foundation (NRF) announced on January 10, 2018 that it would develop synthetic medicinal cannabinoids, or chemical compounds found in the marijuana plant, to eventually help treat diseases such as Alzheimer's and Parkinson's.
 Part of a broader S$25 million ($19 million) investment by the body into synthetic biology, the initiative is intended to boost Singapore's push to develop a “bio-based economy,” and grow new industries and create jobs in a sustainable way.

 As of 2021, two people with treatment-resistant epilepsy have been granted permission to use medicinal cannabis.
 The permission is for a cannabinoid pharmaceutical also known as Epidiolex.

 Opinion polling

 In 2022, a survey by the local newspaper The Sunday Times as well as consumer research company Milieu found that 53% of Singaporeans believe that the country should explore legalising cannabis for medical purposes.
 35% were against both medical and recreational cannabis, and 12% were for the legalisation of both medical and recreational cannabis, totaling 65% being for medical legalisation.